 Following an extended closure of GVR facilities as a result of the Covid pandemic we are happy to announce that all its centers are now open.

-For up to the minute information, go to GVR website HERE
+For up to the minute information on all clubs, centers, and activities go to GVR website HERE

 The Green Valley Canadian Club's Google Group was started in January, 2020 and is a private social network for Canadian Club members.
 It provides an easy way for all club members to communicate with one another online.
 You can use the Group to get the word out about a party or a round of golf; find a house-sitter; ask for help finding a lost pet; organize a yard sale; etc., etc….

 To post a message click on NEW TOPIC in the red box at the top of the page, fill in your subject, the information you wish to post, and then click POST in the red box..

 We hope you enjoy using this new method of communication.

 ALL GVR FACILITIES ARE CLOSED UNTIL 1 APRIL

 Continuing closures will be reassessed at that time.

 Please feel free to share the following material on COVID-19 with friends, post it on websites, Facebook, etc....